-1. Understand the Subject Better
+1. Gain Better Understanding of Subject Better

 2. Get Better Grades